Generic Name: Propranolol hydrochloride

-Skin and Mucous Membranes: Stevens-Johnson Syndrome, toxic epidermal necrolysis, dry eyes, exfoliative dermatitis, erythema multiforme, urticaria, alopecia, SLE-like reactions, and psoriasiform rashes.
+Skin and mucous membranes: Stevens-Johnson Syndrome, toxic epidermal necrolysis, dry eyes, exfoliative dermatitis, erythema multiforme, urticaria, alopecia, SLE-like reactions, and psoriasisiform rashes.
 Oculomucocutaneous syndrome involving the skin, serous membranes, and conjunctivae reported for a beta-blocker (practolol) have not been associated with Propranolol.

 Genitourinary: Male impotence; Peyronie's disease.

 Propranolol is not significantly dialyzable.
 In the event of overdosage or exaggerated response, the following measures should be employed:

 General: If ingestion is or may have been recent, evacuate gastric contents, taking care to prevent pulmonary aspiration.

 Supportive Therapy: Hypotension and bradycardia have been reported following Propranolol overdose and should be treated appropriately.
 Glucagon can exert potent inotropic and chronotropic effects and may be particularly useful for the treatment of hypotension or depressed myocardial function after a Propranolol overdose.
 Glucagon should be administered as 50 to 150 mcg/kg intravenously followed by continuous drip of 1 to 5 mg/hour for positive chronotropic effect.
 Isoproterenol, dopamine or phosphodiesterase inhibitors may also be useful.
 Epinephrine, however, may provoke uncontrolled hypertension.
 Bradycardia can be treated with atropine or isoproterenol.
 Serious bradycardia may require temporary cardiac pacing.